POSITION PAPER 2

 Position Paper 2

-Notes by Ricky Francisco
+Notes and curation by Ricky Francisco

 Paper, as an artistic medium or support, plays second fiddle to canvas in the Philippine art market.
 Collectors are quick to cite its vulnerability to damage, given our highly humid environment; or its traditional role as a preparatory medium to the final work on canvas.
 However, paper has qualities that canvas does not have.
 Its texture, weight, color, sheen, transparency; its ability to be folded, rolled, pierced, cut, and crumpled; and its capacity to absorb and bond with wet media such as watercolor, or thin media as chalk, ink and graphite; enable artists to create various works with it in surprising ways.
 Compared to canvas, these characteristics make paper as much a medium than just a support.